stanleygomes/nodevader/README.md

 # Nodetello

-A Teenage Mutant Node Boilerplate
+A Teenage Mutant Node Boilerplate.

 The main goal of **Nodetello** is to set patterns to be easily implemented on Nodejs projects.
 We want to make easy to quick start a Nodejs ambient with the basic resources every project could have.
 Check out the patterns we defined this document bellow.